mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-core/index.md

 ## Migrating your plugin

-Many plugins won't need any changes to run in Rhino 8 with .NET Core, but if they do it is recommended to multi-target your plugin(s) for .NET 4.8, .NET 8.0 and .NET 10.0 so that it can run in either runtime on Windows.
+Many plugins won't need any changes to run in Rhino 8 with .NET Core, but if they do it is recommended to multi-target your plugin(s) for .NET 4.8, and .NET 8.0 so that it can run in either runtime on Windows.

 For **Rhino 9**, you should target **.NET 10.0**.
 Since .NET Framework is deprecated in Rhino 9, multi-targeting .NET 4.8 is only necessary if you also need to support Rhino 8 on Windows with the .NET Framework fallback, or Rhino 7 and earlier.